 There were two phases to the transaction.
 The first phase involved the purchase of an additional \$5.7 billion of reinsurance cover over and above the existing Equitas reserves at 31 March 2006, less claims payments and reinsurance recoveries received between 1 April 2006 and 31 March 2007.
 The second phase completed during the year ended 31 March 2010 involved the transfer of Names' obligations to policyholders to a new Group company, Equitas Insurance Limited, and the purchase of additional reinsurance cover of \$1.3 billion from National Indemnity.

 Current cover position

-The additional reinsurance cover available at the year end is set out in the table below:
+The reinsurance cover in excess of that needed to match our assessment of the liabilities ('the Additional Reinsurance Cover') available at the year end is set out in the table below: